Denis Law

 Law spent 11 years at Manchester United, where he scored 237 goals in 404 appearances.
 His goals tally places him third in the club's history, behind Wayne Rooney and Bobby Charlton.
-He was nicknamed The King and The Lawman by supporters, and Denis the Menace by opposing supporters.
-He is the only Scottish player to have won the Ballon d'Or award, doing so in 1964, and helped his club win the First Division in 1965 and 1967.
-He missed their European Cup triumph in 1968 through injury.
+He was nicknamed "The King" and "The Lawman" by supporters, and "Denis the Menace" by opposing supporters.
+Law was also known as part of the "United Trinity", along with Charlton and George Best.
+He is the only Scottish player to have won the Ballon d'Or award, doing so in 1964, and helped his club win the First Division in 1965 and 1967, as well as the FA Cup in 1963 and two Charity Shields.
+He missed their European Cup final triumph in 1968 through injury.

 Law left Manchester United in 1973 to return to Manchester City for a season, and represented Scotland at the 1974 FIFA World Cup.
 He played only two competitive games in the 1974–75 season, retiring before the start of the League programme proper.
 Law played for Scotland a total of 55 times and jointly holds the Scottish international record goal tally with 30 goals.
-Law holds a United record for scoring 46 competitive goals in a single season.
+Law holds a Manchester United record for scoring 46 competitive goals in a single season.

 Early life

-Law was born in Aberdeen, Scotland, to George Law, a fisherman, and his wife, Robina; he was the youngest of seven children, four boys and three girls.
-The Law family were not well off and lived in a council tenement flat at Printfield Terrace in Woodside, Aberdeen.
+Denis Law was born in Aberdeen, Scotland on 24 February 1940, to George Law, a fisherman, and his wife, Robina; he was the youngest of seven children, four boys and three girls.
+The Law family were poor and lived in a council tenement flat at Printfield Terrace in Woodside.
 He went barefoot until he was 12 years old and wore handed-down shoes throughout his adolescence; his first pair of football boots came as a second-hand birthday present from a neighbour, which he received as a teenager.

-He supported Aberdeen and watched them when he had enough money to do so, watching local non-league teams when he did not.
-His obsession with football led to him turning down a place at Aberdeen Grammar School, because he would have had to play rugby there.
-Instead, he attended Powis Academy in Aberdeen.
+Law supported Aberdeen and watched them when he had enough money to do so, watching local non-league teams when he did not.
+His obsession with football led to him turning down a place at Aberdeen Grammar School, because he would have had to play rugby there; instead, he attended Powis Academy in Aberdeen.
 Despite having a serious squint, he showed great promise once he was moved from full back to inside-left, and was selected for Scotland Schoolboys.